Inch by Inch (film)

-Inch by Inch is a 1985 gay pornographic film, directed, written, and produced by Matt Sterling, cinematographed by Nick Eliot and Doug Williams, edited by Paul James, and starring Jeff Quinn, Doug Jensen and Tom Brock with Mark Miller, Jim Pulver, Mike Raymond, Steve Wright, Tony Stefano, Steve Henson, Toby Matson, Christopher Lance, Kevin Luken and Bill Joseph.
+Inch by Inch is a 1985 gay pornographic film, directed, written, and produced by Matt Sterling, cinematographed by Nick Eliot and Doug Williams, edited by Paul James, and starring Jeff Quinn, Doug Jensen and Tom Brock with Mark Miller, Jim Pulver, Mike Raymond, Steve Wright, Tony Stefano, Steve Henson, Toby Matson, Chris Lance, Kevin Luken and Bill Joseph.
 The runtime is 64 minutes, and DVD copies have been distributed by the Falcon Studios.
 The film contains sequences in the order of appearance: a man seducing each of two trespassers in his apartment, a foursome on the rooftop, a threesome fantasy, a window voyeurism, and the subway scene.

 Plot

 Tony Stefano finds Steve Henson and Mike Raymond trespassing his apartment and seduces each of them respectively.
 Afterwards, Tony then goes to his bed and then fantasizes a threesome scene.
-Meanwhile, Mark Miller, Christopher Lance, Bill Joseph, and Kevin Luken are engaging an orgy on the rooftop of the apartment building.
+Meanwhile, Mark Miller, Chris Lance, Bill Joseph, and Kevin Luken are engaging an orgy on the rooftop of the apartment building.
 In the next scenario, Mike Raymond voyeurs at Tom Brock by the window, and they then engage each other.
 In the last scenario, Jim Pulver and Jeff Quinn hook each other up in an empty subway car.
 The film ends with Tom Brock entering the subway and the following text: "The non-stop excitement continues.... [with Tom Brock ...going all the way] in the next Matt Sterling film, coming February 1986".